 }

 Using empty configuration blocks for file or directory permissions still sets them explicitly, just to fixed default values.
-In fact everything that’s inside one of these configurations blocks is relative to the default values.
+Everything inside one of these configuration blocks is relative to the default values.
 Default permissions differ for files and directories:

 • file: read & write for owner, read for group, read for other (0644, rw-r—r--)